daywiss/permits/README.md

     resourceid:'resourceid', //optional resource id to match, searches all resources if omitted. action:'action',         //optional action to match, searches all actions if omitted. allowed:true,            //optional allowed to match, can be true or false.
 Searches all allowed states if omitted. type:'type',             //optional type to match.
-Searches all types if omitted.
+Searches all default type if omitted.
   })
 ```

 ##List
 Get the entire permissions store as a list of permission objects.
+If using a typed permission, then it will only return
+the entirety of that type.
+Use the root permits object to get entire list.
 `var list = permits.list()`